-The Mexico Gusto Tondo Passalacqua coffee package is a ground coffee for Moka made entirely of Arabica beans.
-The product’s note of merit is linked to its particular aftertaste, characterized by hints of hazelnuts, caramel and chocolate, ideal for lovers of sweeter drinks; the aromatic facets allow to almost completely reduce the natural acidity of Arabica, for an extremely pleasant coffee.
+The Mexico Gusto Tondo Passalacqua coffee package is a ground coffee made entirely of Arabica beans for Moka.
+The product’s note of merit is linked to its particular aftertaste, characterized by hints of hazelnuts, caramel, and chocolate, ideal for lovers of sweeter drinks; the aromatic facets allow to almost completely reduce the natural acidity of Arabica for an extremely pleasant coffee.
 Coffee gives enveloping sensations to the palate and gently caresses the tongue.

 Corsini makes the reduction of the environmental impact its banner, always aimed at sustainability and the development of renewable energies.
 For example, it was the first Italian coffee company to convert to the use of photovoltaics, which today contributes to cover 30% of its needs.
 The processing chain is entirely fulfilled by the company, which is personally involved in checking the quality of the finished product, from the analysis of the green beans to the chemical and microbiological evaluations necessary to test the safety of the mixture.

 Among the most popular Corsini products is the American Coffè blend, a blend specially designed to create the perfect American coffee.
-100% Arabica blends are preferred, characterized by a lower density; in addition, the coffee is roasted for a short time and at low temperatures and coarsely ground.
-Thus was born this coffee with a light fragrance, enhanced by acidic notes.
+100% Arabica blends are preferred, characterized by a lower density; the coffee is roasted for a short time and at low temperatures and coarsely ground.
+Thus this coffee was born with a light fragrance enhanced by acidic notes.

 Caffè Segafredo Zanetti

 Distinguishing itself for its policy of attention to the diffusion of coffee culture globally, Segafredo Zanetti is today a multinational that includes a series of well-known brands within it.
-By becoming a sponsor of various sports (cycling, football, basketball), it has managed to accumulate certain notoriety, also thanks to well-designed advertising campaigns.
+By sponsoring various sports (cycling, football, basketball), it has accumulated certain notoriety, also thanks to well-designed advertising campaigns.

 To date, Segafredo Zanetti Coffee System has specialized in the production of articles for widespread use, especially through Espresso Assoluto coffee pods, sold in 100% compostable pods.
 For an intense coffee with rich aromatic notes, Segafredo coffee is certainly an excellent choice of quality and sustainability.
 The quality-price ratio offered by this brand is also very good.

 This brand was founded in Turin in 1969.
-However, the events of Splendid soon ended up depending on multinational market mechanisms: already in 1992, it passed under the management of Procter & Gamble to then arrive, following other wanderings, at Mondelēz International, an American multinational who has been managing it since 2015.
+However, the events of Splendid soon ended up depending on multinational market mechanisms: already in 1992, it passed under the management of Procter & Gamble to then arrive, following other wanderings, at Mondelēz International, an American multinational that has been managing it since 2015.
 That of Splendid is the first company history no longer linked to a family tradition.

-The Nespresso-compatible restricted espresso capsules are among the most popular products of the brand, thanks to the strong aroma and the intensity of the taste, which makes them comparable to Nespresso pods.
+The Nespresso-compatible restricted espresso capsules are among the brand’s most popular products, thanks to the strong aroma and the intensity of the taste, making them comparable to Nespresso pods.
 Furthermore, the marketing of the aluminum packaging was a winning market choice since, using the same technology as Nespresso, these pods allow you to produce a creamy and hot coffee, very similar to the original model.